It’s not easy being a teacher, is it?

 FluentU gives you access to an ever-expanding library of engaging materials designed to enhance the learning experience.
-That’s because FluentU teaches with real-world content like video clips from Chinese movies and TV shows, pop songs, articles from magazines and newspapers, documentaries and more.
 Not only does this present students with interesting material not found in most Chinese textbooks and worksheets, it also gives them firsthand exposure to Chinese culture, helping them learn how to communicate more naturally—like a native speaker!

 And once you’ve done that, take a look at these awesome worksheets for Chinese New Year.

 8 Chinese New Year Printable Resources to Kick off the Year of the Pig